 Formula 1 Betting

-The F1 Season runs from mid-March until late November, with races taking place broadly every other weekend, and a month long break in the summer to give the race teams a much deserved break.
+The Formula 1 calendar runs from mid-March until late November, with races taking place broadly every other weekend, and a month long break in the summer to give the race teams a much deserved break.
 Bookmakers will usually price up their betting markets on the following race winner immediately after the previous race finishes, and will then deliver their wider markets by the Monday ahead of the following weekend’s race.

 The Race Winner market is the bookmaker’s bread and butter, but for the punter this can occasionally provide an opportunity.
 The first thing to consider is when to place your bet, as sometimes a slight edge can be achieved in this respect.